-There are two lectures a week, released by
+There are two lectures a week:

 Notes will be placed online on the course webpage before each lecture.

 Each week you will have a tutorial on Blackboard Collaborate (on Thursday or Friday).